learn-co-students/pfwtfp-refactoring-with-the-master-lab-dan-reeve-s-module-1-gap/README.md

 ![Yin and Yang](https://media.giphy.com/media/FPjJbmGUVZmC92zO4c/giphy.gif)

-The strengthens a software design concept called
-["The Principle of Least Surprise."][pols]
+This strengthens a software design concept called ["The Principle of Least Surprise."][pols]
 If I say "right" you expect there to be a "left."
 If I say there's a "bottom," then somewhere there ought be a "top."
 But how weird, or _surprising_ would it be if "left" and "right"